 MAKING AN APPOINTMENT:

-Bourn surgery is able to offer face to face and telephone appointments.
+Bourn surgery is able to offer face to face, video-consultation and telephone appointments.
 These are routinely available between 8:30AM and 6PM.

-You can make a routine appointment online using the SystmOnline Patient Online Services.
-You will need to register for this service (see separate page on website).
+- You can make a routine appointment online using either the NHS App or the SystmOnline Patient Online Services.
+You will need to register for these service (see separate pages on website).